Identifying nonlinear relations among random variables: A network analytic approach: Results: Empirical Example

 As the above demonstrates, the presented method tends to have high sensitivity, though it would be valuable to assess its capabilities on an empirical dataset.
 This will be done via comparison to \citet{Haslbeck2021}'s moderated networks as an evaluation of the ability to pick up the nonlinear relationships that were determined in the prior paper.

 \citet{Haslbeck2021} demonstrated their moderated network technique on a cross-sectional dataset of 3896 observations of the five mood variables on five point Likert scales: hostile, lonely, nervous, sleepy, and depressed.
 Available in the \texttt{mgm} R package, the data has been scaled to have a mean of zero and a standard deviation of one.
-As the data has already been centered, the comparison will between only our centered approach and these previous results. \citet{Haslbeck2021} specified that all possible moderators be included in The model.
+As the data has already been centered, the comparison will between only our centered approach and these previous results. \citet{Haslbeck2021} specified that all possible moderators be included in the model.

 They found nine pairwise relations (see Table 1) and four moderation relations (nervous moderating the relationship between hostile and lonely, sleepy moderating the relationship between hostile and lonely, sleepy moderating the relationship between hostile and nervous, and depressed moderating the relationship between nervous and sleepy).
-Pearson's correlations determined that each pairwise relation was significantly linear, so we residualized the data before performing partial distance correlations.
-Using this method, partial distance correlations showed less sensitivity to the relations than both the \citet{Haslbeck2021} method and partial Pearson's correlations.
-In addition, the relationship between hostile and lonely was significant for partial distance correlations and was nonsignificant for the moderated network approach.
-This is indicative of two main possibilities.
-First, perhaps the partial distance correlation method picked up the nonlinear relationships that were not moderation relationships.
-Second, Figure 1B shows that there are conditions in which partial distance correlations struggle to pick up interaction, that is, when there is no linear relationship between A and C or A and B, perhaps demonstrating why the partial distance correlation didn't detect some of the moderated relationships such as the one between lonely and depressed.
-Either way, partial distance correlations show great promise at the network level.
+Pearson's correlations determined that each pairwise relation was significantly linear, so we residualized the data before performing distance correlations.
+Using this method, distance correlations showed greater sensitivity to the relations than the \citet{Haslbeck2021} method: the relationship between hostile and lonely was significant for distance correlations and was nonsignificant for the moderated network approach.
+Perhaps the distance correlation method picked up the nonlinear relationships that were not moderation relationships.
 The partial Pearson's correlation also picked up on these correlations with the hostile and lonely relation as well being significant, that is, all 10 pairwise relations were significant).
-From the pairwise relations detected by the partial distance correlation, it seemed to identify the nervous-sleepy-depressed interaction.
-The method did not seem to pick up on the sleepy-hostile-lonely interaction, which could be indicative of the lack of strength in that relationship in comparison to the nervous-sleep-depressed interaction.